EtherealEngine/etherealengine-docs/docs/01_gettingStarted/03_developer/02_typescript.md

 ```

 ### PaddleState: Overall Flow

-The general flow is like so:
+The general flow of Pong is:

-1) The execute handler catches and handles PaddleActions using ```receiveActions(PaddleState)```
+1. The execute handler catches and handles PaddleActions using `receiveActions(PaddleState)`

-2) The PaddleActions respond to network events and applies them to the PaddleState.
+2. PaddleActions respond to network events and applies them to the PaddleState.

-3) The reactor reacts to any state changes on PaddleState.
+3. The reactor executes its process based on changes to PaddleState.

 ## PlateComponent

 ### PongComponent, PongGameSystem and PongPhysicsSystem

 ### Summary